wamutech/wamu-spec/papers/whitepaper.md

 For these descriptions, we'll use the following notation:

 - $P$ denotes a party.
-- $I$ denotes a decentralized identity.
+- $I$ denotes a cryptographic identity.
-- $sk$ denotes the secret key of a decentralized identity.
+- $sk$ denotes the secret key of a cryptographic identity.
 - $\mathtt{Sig}$ denotes a signing algorithm.
 - $q$ denotes the prime order of the cyclic group of the elliptic curve.

-**NOTE:** While the share splitting and reconstruction protocol is described in technical detail in this document, for simplicity, the share recovery protocol is only described at a high-level and no technical detail is provided for decentralized identity authentication and the rest of Wamu's sub-protocols.
+**NOTE:** While the share splitting and reconstruction protocol is described in technical detail in this document, for simplicity, the share recovery protocol is only described at a high-level and no technical detail is provided for cryptographic identity authentication and the rest of Wamu's sub-protocols.
 We refer the reader to Wamu's technical specification [@wamu] for the technical details that are not provided in this document.

 ## 3. Share Splitting and Reconstruction {#share-splitting-and-reconstruction}

-Assuming that we have a secret share $x$ for a party $P$ with an associated decentralized identity $I$, the share splitting and reconstruction protocol describes how to split $x$ between $P$ and the output of a signing operation $\mathtt{Sig}$ by $I$ so that the output of $\mathtt{Sig}$ is required to reconstruct the secret share $x$.
+Assuming that we have a secret share $x$ for a party $P$ with an associated cryptographic identity $I$, the share splitting and reconstruction protocol describes how to split $x$ between $P$ and the output of a signing operation $\mathtt{Sig}$ by $I$ so that the output of $\mathtt{Sig}$ is required to reconstruct the secret share $x$.

 This is achieved by generating a message $k$ (we'll refer to this message as the "signing share") and computing a "sub-share" $\beta$ (i.e a share of the secret share $x$) in such a way that $k$ needs to be signed by $I$ using $\mathtt{Sig}$ to produce another "sub-share" $\alpha$, such that $\alpha$ and $\beta$ are shares of $x$ under Shamir's secret-sharing scheme [@sss79].